-Living in a motorhome can sometimes feel cramped and cluttered, especially if you don’t have a good process for organizing your stuff.
+Living in an RV full-time can sometimes feel cramped and cluttered, especially if you don’t have a good process for organizing your stuff.
 Your RV can quickly turn into a disaster zone, with clothes strewn all over the couch and possessions pouring from cupboards.

 Does this sound like you?
 Never fear.

-There are tons of ways to organize your RV more efficiently to create a clutter-free space.
+There are tons of RV organization ideas to create a clutter-free space.
 That's the entire point of going smaller, right?

 1) Get stuff off surfaces with a swivel drawer